 The Bottom Line

 Retinol and salicylic acid both treat acne by speeding up the skin’s natural exfoliating process.
 Salicylic acid goes a step further: it also gets deep inside your pores and unclogs them from within.
 The catch?
 Both ingredients can be irritating when used alone.
-If you want to incorporate both into your skincare routine, use them on alternate nights.
+If you want to use both retinol and salicylic acid together in your skincare routine, use them at different times of day or on alternate nights.